vansh22/My-Prop-Value/README.md

 # Real Estate Price Prediction
+● It can predict the property value (in local currency) based on parameters provided by the user.
- The objective of this project is to do predictive analysis which is based on supervised machine learning.
-It can predict house price based on Bangalore dataset.
-It is developed keeping in mind which regression algorithm suits the best.
+● The objective is to do predictive analysis on the dataset of the metro city-region based on supervised machine learning.
+● Tried different regression algorithms to identify which one best suits the best.